Yield: 6 blueberry muffins // Total Time: 30 min. // Disclaimer: This post includes affiliate links. Recipe updated 08/25/2022

 Instructions

-- In a small bowl, toss together the blueberries and 1 tbsp. of flour.
-Set aside.
+- In a small bowl, whisk together the flour, baking powder, and salt.

-- Bake the muffins at 400°F for 5 minutes.
+- Bake the muffins at 425°F for 5 minutes.
 Without opening the oven door, reduce the temperature to 350°F / 175°C. Bake for an additional 10 minutes, or until a toothpick inserted into the center of the muffins comes out clean.

 - Serve and enjoy!